Systemic-Labs/Perfect-Stack/README.md

  - reduced text instructions (+readability)
  - more uniform design model in teams. (mostly for junior devs)
  - faster development and prototyping.  (mostly on abstract components)
- - tooling automation, pre/post processing...
+ - tooling automation, pre/post processing..

 ### [UI categories](#ui-categories)

 - **`CSS utility frameworks`**
-  -`UnoCSS`: use presets of tailwind, DaisyUI, etc... it compiles to to standard CSS.
+  -`UnoCSS`: use presets of tailwind, DaisyUI, etc.. it compiles to to standard CSS.
   -`Lightening CSS`: tool for short codes, presets, functions, optimizing, speed, minifier.
 - **`Headless/Structure`** (you do custom style): headless ui, Melt UI, Bits UI (Svelte)
 - **`Tailwind`**: short-code classes, has pro/cons, yet from v3.4 is good to use in right way.